New York Toy Fair ended and that leaves a hole in my schedule and a LOT of material to run through. But as always, I'll do my best.

 Nerf-wise, the biggest news to come out of the showroom this year wasn't some super secret video with a mysterious silhouette.
 This year Nerf was upfront about where they're going by revealing their new line with girls in mind, the Nerf Rebelle.

-"Foamme Fatale" gallery on my blog to show that in fact, girls are interested in and play with Nerf toys too.
+For years, I've been running the "Foamme Fatale" gallery on my blog to show that in fact, girls are interested in and play with Nerf toys too.
 This isn't, nor should it be a new or surprising development.
 From Amazons to Samus Aran, females are into the action toys as well.
 It's good to see that for a couple of years, Nerf did the research and is now getting this initiative in gear.
 1200 girls surveyed to see what it is they wanted out of Nerf blasters, and the Nerf Rebelle line is evidence of that.

 Now, I don't remember, but did anyone see girls in the running for the last user-submitted NDTL?
 Just putting that out there.